Lahiruerandika/terraform-complete-guide/README.md

-# Terraform: Zero to Advanced 🚀
+# 🌍 Terraform: Zero to Advanced — My Hands-on Journey

-Welcome to my **Terraform learning journey**!
-This repository contains all the `.tf` files, use cases, and notes I created while learning Terraform — starting from absolute basics to advanced infrastructure automation.
+Welcome to my Terraform learning repository!
+This project is a hands-on collection of `.tf` files and examples I created from scratch to learn Infrastructure as Code using **Terraform**.

+Each folder in this repo demonstrates a specific concept — starting from the basics and progressing into real-world use cases using AWS.

 ---

-## 📚 About This Repository

-This repo is designed as a hands-on guide to mastering Terraform through practical examples.
-It includes:
+## 📌 What You'll Find Here

+This repository includes:
-- ✅ Basic configuration and workflow (`init`, `plan`, `apply`)
+- ✅ Basic Terraform configuration
 - 📦 Variables, outputs, and data sources
-- 🧱 Modules and reusable code
+- 🧱 Modules and reusable infrastructure
-- 🔁 Loops, conditionals, meta-arguments
-- ☁️ AWS infrastructure examples (VPCs, EC2, S3, etc.)
-- 📦 Remote state management and backends
+- 🌐 AWS VPC and networking setups
-- 🌍 Terraform Cloud and workspaces
+- 💾 Remote backends and Terraform Cloud
-- 🛠 Real-world infrastructure setups

-All files and configurations were created by me from scratch to reinforce and demonstrate key Terraform concepts.

----

-## 📁 Folder Structure
+- 🚀 Practical examples to apply DevOps concepts

+All examples are organized clearly for easy understanding and reuse.